benfen/kapture/README.md

 ## How do I scale up the load?

 Right now, Kafka, Redis, and the load generator can be scaled up.
-To scale up Kafka: `kubectl scale --replicas=<REPLICA_COUNT> -f ./kube-config/kafka.yml -n kapture-spam-my-namespace`
+To scale up Kafka: `kubectl scale StatefulSet kafka --replicas=$REPLICA_COUNT -n kapture-spam-my-namespace`

 Before trying to scale up Redis, make sure to run`./kapture.sh kapture-spam-my-namespace --deploy-redis` to make sure Redis is deployed on your cluster!
-Then, just run `kubectl scale --replicas=<REPLICA_COUNT> rc redis -n kapture-spam-my-namespace`!
+Then, just run `kubectl scale --replicas=$REPLICA_COUNT rc redis -n kapture-spam-my-namespace`!

-To increase the amount of load on the system, run: `kubectl scale --replicas=<REPLICA_COUNT> -f ./kube-config/load-gen.yml -n kapture-spam-my-namespace`
+To increase the amount of load on the system, run: `kubectl scale Deployment data-loader -n kapture-spam-my-namespace --replicas $REPLICA_COUNT`

 ## What if I want to test a more advanced scenario ?